klardotsh/gale/WORDS.md

-This distinction is important: the Run mode varieties have to trigger special, performance-impacting behaviors in the Runtime, notably invoking the Pollutifier and Surveyor systems (used to retain static analysis of metaprogrammed gluumy code and to find any now-invalidated code caused by the redefinition).
-Suffice to say, gluumy encourages (and is designed around) knowing as much as you can about your Words, Modes, and Shapes at Build time, but allows for useful runtime metaprogramming - for a price.
+This distinction is important: the Run mode varieties have to trigger special, performance-impacting behaviors in the Runtime, notably invoking the Pollutifier and Surveyor systems (used to retain static analysis of metaprogrammed Gale code and to find any now-invalidated code caused by the redefinition).
+Suffice to say, Gale encourages (and is designed around) knowing as much as you can about your Words, Modes, and Shapes at Build time, but allows for useful runtime metaprogramming - for a price.

 | Word                   | Signature                             | Notes |
 |------------------------|---------------------------------------|-------|